l0drex/minigames/CONTRIBUTING.md

 # How to write your own game
-All games are located in _./games/_ and are children of the class game.
+All games are located in `/src/games/` and are children of the classes in `games/templates`.
-I tried to make the code pretty self explanatory, so you might want to take a closer look at `game.py`.
+These classes provide some useful functions, which also make the games more consistent.
-Looking at other games in that directory can be a good starting point, too.
+Looking at other games in `/src/games` can be a good starting point, too.

 ## General stuff
 * In the `__init__()`, you can set some global variables for your game.
-  * `solution`: The solution for the a gameround
+  * `solution`: The solution for the game round.
   * `guess`: The guess of a player.
   * `running`: If the game is running or over.
-In _Hangman_, running is `false` if all words from the list are guessed.
 * The `get_info()` function is responsible for giving some information about your game:
   * `name`: The name of your game
   * `description`: A short description.